Cerus Corporation (CERS) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Cerus Corporation (CERS) by analysts is $7.63, which is $5.74 above the current market price.
-The public float for CERS is 171.72M, and at present, short sellers hold a 4.26% of that float.
-On May 22, 2023, the average trading volume of CERS was 1.43M shares.
+The average price predicted by analysts for CERS is $7.63, which is $5.59 above the current price.
+The public float for CERS is 171.72M and currently, short sellers hold a 4.26% ratio of that float.
+The average trading volume of CERS on May 25, 2023 was 1.47M shares.

 CERS’s Market Performance

-CERS stock saw a decrease of 0.00% in the past week, with a monthly decline of -22.31% and a quarterly a decrease of -37.33%.
-The volatility ratio for the week is 6.81%, and the volatility levels for the last 30 days are 6.79% for Cerus Corporation (CERS).
-The simple moving average for the last 20 days is -13.82% for CERS’s stock, with a simple moving average of -45.30% for the last 200 days.
+CERS stock saw a decrease of 2.01% in the past week, with a monthly decline of -16.46% and a quarterly a decrease of -29.27%.
+The volatility ratio for the week is 9.65%, and the volatility levels for the last 30 days are 7.54% for Cerus Corporation (CERS).
+The simple moving average for the past 20 days is -3.43% for CERS’s stock, with a -39.94% simple moving average for the past 200 days.

-During the last 5 trading sessions, CERS remain unchanged, which changed the moving average for the period of 200-days by -67.75% in comparison to the 20-day moving average, which settled at $2.1505.
-In addition, Cerus Corporation saw -48.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CERS rose by +2.01%, which changed the moving average for the period of 200-days by -61.19% in comparison to the 20-day moving average, which settled at $2.0900.
+In addition, Cerus Corporation saw -44.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CERS starting from Greenman William Mariner, who sale 60,480 shares at the price of $2.80 back on Mar 13.
-After this action, Greenman William Mariner now owns 2,616,411 shares of Cerus Corporation, valued at $169,344 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CERS starting from SCHULZE GAIL, who purchase 9,850 shares at the price of $2.03 back on May 24.
+After this action, SCHULZE GAIL now owns 83,420 shares of Cerus Corporation, valued at $19,981 using the latest closing price.

-Jayaraman Vivek K, the Chief Operating Officer of Cerus Corporation, sale 25,356 shares at $2.80 during a trade that took place back on Mar 13, which means that Jayaraman Vivek K is holding 641,861 shares at $70,997 based on the most recent closing price.
+BJERKHOLT ERIC, the Director of Cerus Corporation, purchase 5,000 shares at $2.00 during a trade that took place back on May 23, which means that BJERKHOLT ERIC is holding 82,133 shares at $10,000 based on the most recent closing price.

 Stock Fundamentals for CERS